rutra8002/solitaire/README.md

 # Console Solitaire

-A text-based implementation of the classic Solitaire card game, built with Python and the Textual library.
+A text-based implementation of the classic Solitaire card game, built with Python and the Rich library.

 ## How to Run the Project